flrngel/FHC-Framework/README.md

 FHC(FLRngel Hates Coding) PHP Framework

-The framework using MVC Model, rails folder structure(about 80%), and ultra easy to use.
+The framework using MVC Model, rails folder structure(about 80%), and ultra easy to use!

 Requirements
 ===============